Family Law Attorney in Arlington Heights

 - Stepparent Adoption: Many times, a legal document has a transformative effect, and a stepparent adoption is a good example.
 This streamlined process solidifies the legal and emotional bonds in your blended family.
 If stepparent adoption is not a good option, for whatever reason, a name change may have almost the same positive effect.

 - Protective Orders: For many reasons, living in fear is a terrible thing.
 Illinois law provides people with a number of options, so they do not have to settle for less.
-At Delaney Heckman, we also represent alleged abusers.
+At Andrea Heckman Law, we also represent alleged abusers.
 We know that there are almost always two sides to the story.

 In all these situations, our door is always open, even if you just need some good legal advice about your family’s current legal conundrum.